-Narooma and Bermagui, are coastal towns in the South Coast region of New South Wales (NSW).
-Supposedly the name Narooma is derived from the Aboriginal word meaning ‘clear blue waters’ and Bermagui, is derived from the Dyirringanj word – permageua meaning ‘canoe with paddles’.
+Narooma and Bermagui, situated in the South Coast region of New South Wales, are charming coastal towns with rich indigenous origins.
+Narooma’s name finds its roots in the Aboriginal language, translating to ‘clear blue waters,’ while Bermagui’s name is derived from the Dyirringanj term “permageua,” meaning ‘canoe with paddles.’

-- Up–to-date information can be found on the Transport for NSW website.
+Up-to-date information on buses and trains can be found on the Transport for NSW (TfNSW) website.

 Camel and Horse Head Rocks